Searching for a truly green or socially responsible college?

 Those are "educated" people destroying our health care system whether in exchange for lining their own pockets, or due to shortsightedness or an inability to think critically... and mostly Ivy League graduates who were filling the Wall Street firms that ruined the economy while shipping jobs overseas.
 Those are highly "educated" people our government, in the World Trade Organization and International Monetary Fund who are funneling ever increasing amounts of money to the wealthy, while destroying the environment and lives of the middle class and poor at home and abroad.

 So, if your student wants to make a better world, they don't want a "business as usual" education: they want a green or socially responsible college that shares their values, and gives the knowledge and tools to make a difference as well as a decent living.
-S/he wants an engaging education based on interconnectedness, compassion and vision.
-A relevant, practical and often innovative education based on critical thinking that will lead to meaningful work; an education where s/he is treated as a thoughtful human, not just another number or a cog in service of mindless globalization and greed.
+They want an engaging education based on interconnectedness, compassion and vision; a relevant, practical and often innovative education based on critical thinking that leads to meaningful work; an education where they are treated as a thoughtful human, not just another number or a cog in service of mindless globalization and greed.

-Do understand, while it is profoundly good that more and more colleges are working towards “sustainability”, it is still often limited to money-saving areas of energy usage, transportation, and building design.
+Do understand, while it is profoundly good that more and more colleges are working towards “sustainability”, it is often limited to money-saving areas such as energy usage, transportation, and building design.
 A top rating for sustainability may have little to do with the education offered, the campus ethos, the interests and goals of the students or the college’s mission.

 I think it is critical that colleges walk their talk, but the primary and most essential components are the education, and that's what I evaluate first.
 My work speaks to the student who wants to spend their life making a difference, whether locally or internationally, working with children or working with wildlife, working in government or in business for themselves, or in helping corporations become sustainable and attend to the "triple bottom line" of "people, planet, profit.

-Where can truly green colleges be found?
-You'll find America's greenest, most idealistic and relevant colleges, and even travel programs here, the only resource wholly dedicated since 1992 to distinctive green, peace and social change oriented colleges.
+You'll find America's greenest, most idealistic and relevant colleges, and even travel programs here, the only resource wholly dedicated since 1993 to distinctive green, peace and social change oriented colleges.
+This effort has been my passion and life's work, it is not just another way to make more money.
+It came out of a deep longing to serve the world, and to have a maximum impact.
+I do believe the right education is still truly the answer.

 I would also be pleased to personally serve you and your family as a college counselor.
 For more information on my green college counseling services, click here. (coming soon.)